RadeonOpenCompute/ROCm_Documentation/ROCm_Virtualization_Containers/ROCm-Virtualization-&-Containers.rst

 **c.
 Pass through device to guest VM**

-1. Start VMM by running “virt-manager” as root.
+1. Start VMM by running "virt-manager" as root.
 Follow the on screen instruction to create one virtual machine(VM), make sure CPU    	copy host CPU configuration, network use bridge mode.
 2. Add Hardware --> Select PCI Host device, select the appropriate device to pass through. ex:0000:83:00.0
 3. sudo setpci -s 83:00.0 CAP_EXP+28.l=40
 4. sudo reboot

 After reboot, start virt-manager and then start the VM, inside the VM , lspci -d 1002: should shows the pass throughed device.

 Fedora 27 or CentOS 7 (1708)
 ****************************
 From a fresh install of Fedora 27 or CentOS 7 (1708)

 **a.
 Install necessary packages and prepare for pass through device**

 1. Identity the vendor and device id(s) for the PCIe device(s) you wish to passthrough, e.g., 1002:6861 and 1002:aaf8 for an AMD Radeon Pro WX 9100 and its associated audio device,